VibORM

 JSON Field

-The JSON field type stores structured data as JSON.
-It can be untyped (unknown) or typed with a StandardSchema validator.
+JSON field type for structured data — untyped or typed with a StandardSchema validator

 Basic Usage